antony-jacob817/Static-Website-Internship/README.md

 ### 🌐 Live Demo: [internship1sw.ccbp.tech](https://internship1sw.ccbp.tech/)

 ## 📌 About the Project
 This is a static website built as part of my internship project.
 It showcases fundamental web development skills using **HTML, CSS, and Bootstrap 4.5**.

-The website presents structured content with a clean layout but is currently **not responsive**.
+---

 ## 🚀 Features
 - Simple and elegant design